Schedule your free initial virtual or telephonic consultation now! In-person consultations are available by appointment only.

 U-visa (Victims of Crimes)

-Often times victims and survivors of crimes don’t feel safe reporting the crime to law enforcement in fear of deportation or detention.
-With this visa, Congress’ goal is to make victims who don’t have legal immigrant status feel safe enough to approach law enforcement to investigate the criminal activity.
-If you have been a victim of a crime and need to have your case evaluated on whether you are eligible under the U-visa category, contact us now.
+Many victims and survivors of crimes hesitate to report the crime to law enforcement due to fears of deportation or detention.
+The U-visa is designed by Congress to help undocumented victims feel secure enough to cooperate with law enforcement in investigating criminal activity.
+If you've been a victim of a crime and need an evaluation to determine your eligibility for a U-visa, contact us today for expert guidance.

 B1/B2 Visas

-If your intention is to visit the United States, you must first obtain a visitor visa but travelers from certain countries may be exempt from this requirement.
-If you have already entered the United States with your B1/B2 visa and you are seeking an extension, contact us immediately to assist you with the application.
+If you plan to visit the United States, you’ll need to obtain a visitor visa, though travelers from certain countries may qualify for visa exemptions.
+If you’ve already entered the U.S. on a B1/B2 visa and are looking to extend your stay, contact us immediately for assistance with your extension application.

 Many More Immigration Matters

-Contact us for a free consultation and see how we can assist you on other immigration matters.
-We speak your language: Spanish, Hindi, Gujarati, Urdu and Punjabi.
+Reach out to us for a free initial consultation to see how we can assist with your immigration needs.
+We speak your language, including Spanish, Hindi, Gujarati, Urdu, and Punjabi, to ensure clear and personalized support.

 OUR VISION